scala-ide/scalariform/README.rst

 Default: ``false``

-With this set to ``true``, class (and trait / object) declarations will be formatted as recommended_ by the Scala Style Guide. if the declaration section spans multiple lines, it will be formatted so that either the parameter section or the inheritance section is doubly indented.
+With this set to ``true``, class (and trait / object) declarations will be formatted as recommended_ by the Scala Style Guide.
+That is, if the declaration section spans multiple lines, it will be formatted so that either the parameter section or the inheritance section is doubly indented.
 This provides a visual distinction from the members